Sales Invoice vs Official Receipt: What Should Your Business Use

 What is the EOPT Act?

-The Ease of Paying Taxes (EOPT) Act, signed on January 5, 2024, aims to modernize and simplify the tax administration in the Philippines, making it more friendly to taxpayers.
+The Ease of Paying Taxes (EOPT) Act, signed on January 5, 2024, modernizes and simplifies tax administration in the Philippines, making it more taxpayer-friendly.

-The EOPT Act details amendments in our tax system, such as the reclassification of businesses, easier filing of tax returns, and simplified value-added tax (VAT) ruling.
+This regulation outlines amendments to our tax system, including the reclassification of businesses, easier tax return filing, and simplified value-added tax (VAT) rulings.

 Watch this to learn more about the EOPT Law and other recent tax changes in the country: